mzpqnxow/grsec-debian-linode/README.md

 # grsec-debian-linode
 Quick guide to getting a grsec kernel running on a Debian Linode VM

+## Audience

+This guide is as much for my own documentation as it is for anyone else.
+I hope someone finds it useful despite it not being a terribly difficult process.
+I rarely build custom kernels so this is a huge timesaver for me when I need it

 ## Credits

 This is based on various posts on The Internet (TM) and excellent documentation from Debian and to a lesser extent, Linode.
 Also, much help from the oh so kind, humble and modest Bradley Spengler.
 His family is also pretty nice.
 Really nice.